Corsican language: Number of speakers

 According to an official survey run on behalf of the Territorial Collectivity of Corsica which took place in April 2013, in Corsica, the Corsican language had a number of speakers between 86,800 and 130,200, out of a total population amounting to 309,693 inhabitants.
 28% of the overall population was able to speak Corsican well, while an additional 14% had a capacity to speak it "quite well."
 The percentage of those who had a solid oral understanding of the language varies between a minimum of 25 percent in the 25–34 age group and the maximum of 65 percent in the over-65 age group: almost a quarter of the former age group reported that they were not able to understand Corsican, while only a small minority of the older people did not understand it.
 While 32 percent of the population of Northern Corsica was reported to speak Corsican quite well, this percentage dropped to 22 percent for Southern Corsica.
 Moreover, 10 percent of the population of Corsica spoke only French, while 62 percent code-switched between French and at least some Corsican.
 8 percent of the Corsicans knew how to write correctly in Corsican, while about 60 percent of the population did not know how to write in Corsican.
 While 90 percent of the population was in favor of a Corsican-French bilingualism, 3 percent would have liked to have only Corsican as the official language in the island, and 7 percent would have preferred French to have this role.

+A 2022 estimate by the Collectivity of Corsica put the number of Corsican speakers on the island at about 105,000, with roughly a further 30,000 in mainland France and abroad, for a total of some 125,000; the island's population had by then reached about 350,000.

 UNESCO classifies Corsican as a "definitely endangered language."
 The Corsican language is a key vehicle for Corsican culture, which is notably rich in proverbs and in polyphonic song.